BucknellSustainability/Flower/backend/README.md

 - parameters:
     - `deviceid`: the deviceid from the DB that the code upload was attempted on
     - `error_msg`: the full error message to be saved and relayed
+- returns: nothing

 ## Log success message after attempt at code upload
 - `{endpoint}`: `log-success`
 - allowed http requests: `GET`
 - parameters:
     - `deviceid`: the deviceid from the DB that the code upload was attempted on
+- returns: nothing

 ## Check for status of code upload
 - `{endpoint}`: `check-error`
 - allowed http requests: `GET`
 - parameters:
     - `deviceid`: the deviceid from the DB that is waiting to be attempted at code upload
+- returns: the error message for the device if failure and `SUCCESS` if success